DE4D-P00L/CarRental-Backend/README.md

 - **Search and filter cars:** Search for cars based on various criteria, including model, capacity, availability, and other features.
 - **User accounts:** Register and login to manage rental bookings and view past rentals.
-- **Booking system:** Select dates, choose a car, and submit a booking request.
+- **Booking system:** Select dates, choose a car and pay rent to submit a booking request.
 - **Admin panel:** Manage car inventory, add new cars, and review rental requests.
 - **Responsive design:** Adapts seamlessly to different screen sizes.